Sign up now and enjoy an additional 10% cashback.

 Very good signal, fast connection, and a good customer service

-Currently, over 90 travel eSIM brands offer services in Switzerland, with a very extensive selection of over 4000 prepaid data plans available.
-This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and budget while visiting the country.
+There are more than 100 travel eSIM brands and over 4700 prepaid data plans available in Switzerland.
+The breadth of options makes it easy for travelers to find an eSIM that suits their needs.

 In Switzerland, the primary Mobile Network Operators (MNOs) are: